Why do most of us need to change our ‘lifestyle’ to improve our health?

 Step 1: If you smoke, use a free NHS local stop smoking service.

 Step 2: Get to a more healthy weight with NHS help.

-Step 4: Stress causes physical changes in the body designed to help you take on threats or difficulties.
+Step 4: Stress causes changes in your body made to help you take on threats or difficulties.
 Your heart may pound, your breathing quicken, your muscles tense, and you start to sweat.
 This is known as ‘a fight or flight response’.
 The NHS guides you on how to manage stress.

 Check here to find out – are you doing enough exercise if adult aged 19 to 64? if aged over 65?
 “Exercise is the miracle cure”, says the UK NHS.
 And it stops or delays you getting dementia later .

-Why sitting for too long is bad for your health, even if you take plenty of exercise.
+Why sitting for too long is unhealthy, even if you take plenty of exercise.

 The 5 steps here will help you keep your weight, blood pressure and cholesterol at healthy levels, improve your heart & blood health, and lower your risk of type 2 diabetes.
 So suggest you write them into your personal health plan.

 page updated 7 Feb.
 2020. © 2020 by social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.